mcbreese/football_databricks/dbt_football_databricks/models/gold/facts/fct_docs.md

 ## Column Definitions (Derived Metrics & Aggregates)

 {% docs competition_name_fct %}
-The human-readable name of the competition (e.g., "Premier League"), denormalized from the `dim_competitions` table for ease of reporting.
+The human-readable name of the competition (e.g., "Premier League"), denormalised from the `dim_competitions` table for ease of reporting.
 {% enddocs %}

 {% docs total_appearances %}